Anthropology is the study of workings of societies around the world and long-term development of the human organism.

 Upon completion of this program, students will be able to:

-- Analyze the origins and development of the human species from a cultural and technological perspective.
+1. Analyze and evaluate the origins and development of the human species from a cultural, biological, ecological, technological, and theoretical perspective.

 List B: Select one to two courses (4-6 units)